The following content is paid for by GAD Consulting Services.

 The bottom line, like in any relationship, when it becomes sour you need to take responsibility for your contribution to the problem.
 But remember, there is help and support available like our Mastering Basic Compliance workshops.

 Ready to set measurable goals, learn to be accountable, increase your productivity and create a growth plan?
-Attend the Simplified Business Strategy Development for Business Owners Workshop on 19 November 2019.
-The workshop will cover how your business can differentiate from competitors, increase its revenue and margins.
+Attend the GAD Simplified Business Strategy Development for Business Owners Workshop on 19 November 2019.
+The workshop will cover how you can differentiate your business from your competitors and increase revenue and margins, among others.
 Book Your Ticket HERE for the Johannesburg event.